ZeroBone/PollardRsaCracker/README.md

 Enter e (as part of the public key): 45
 Enter c (the encrypted message to decrypt): 56
 Enter b (the maximum prime factor in n, optional):
-Factorizing n with the BRUTEFORCE algorithm... p = 17 q = 29
+Factorizing n with the Bruteforce algorithm... p = 17 q = 29
 Factorizing complete.